There is a small, elite group of skeptics who know their Bigfootery. That's right, the Bigfoot skeptics.

 Casts, sound recordings, photos and endless anecdotes will not be enough.
 A claim that an unknown primate is out there in the North American back woods (or

-) is extraordinary.
+our backyards, as claimed in some accounts) is extraordinary.
 That requires robust evidence, no less than a DNA sample that makes evolutionary sense and/or

 a substantial piece of the body.